absolutevince/project-dsa/knight-travails/README.md

 }
 ```

-> return an array of neighbors/edges (was edges the write word?)
+> return an array of neighbors/edges (was edges the right word?)
 >
 > ```js
 > function getNeighbors(pos) {